khadas/khadas_docs/linux/source/vim3/NPUSDK.md

 ```
 1. bin                   #Conversion is a collection of various tools used, most of which are not open source.
 2. demo                  #Conversion script directory, convert AI model location
+3. demo_hybird           #Mixed Input Conversion Tool
+4. mulity_input_demo     #mulity input demo
-3. python                #Used to convert the model and data corresponding to the python API
+5. python                #Used to convert the model and data corresponding to the python API
-4. ReadMe.txt            #ReadMe.txt file explains how to convert and use
+6. ReadMe.txt            #ReadMe.txt file explains how to convert and use
-5. requirements.txt      #Conversion tool dependent environment
+7. requirements.txt      #Conversion tool dependent environment
 ```

 ### Dependent Installation